alescernivec/contrail-root-ca/README.md

 ================

 The purpose of this package is to help bootstrapping the federation security services provided by Contrail packages.
-The main problem of the packages is setting up necessary details like service certificates, initial proerties etc.
+The main problem of the packages is setting up necessary details like service certificates, initial service properties etc.
 Scripts provided by this package install CA Server, OAuth AS Server, Federation API and DEMO java program that tests all these services with simple scenario: gets OAuth token from the AS and queries CA Server for delegated certificate with the OAuth token provided.
+These scripts asume that we install the packages on clean Ubuntu 12.04 server.
 We will update this package with additional services like Federation Web and IdP soon.

 Details
 ----